George V of Georgia: Early life

+First reign (1299–1302)

 In 1299, the Ilkhanid khan Ghazan installed him as a rival ruler to George's elder brother, the rebellious Georgian King David VIII.
 However, George's authority did not extend beyond the Mongol-protected capital Tbilisi, so George was referred to during this period as "The Shadow King of Tbilisi".
 In 1302, he was replaced by his brother, Vakhtang III.
 After the death of both his elder brothers – David and Vakhtang – George became a regent for David's son, George VI, who died underage in 1313, allowing George V to be crowned king for a second time.
 Having initially pledged his loyalty to the Il-khan Öljaitü, he began a program of reuniting the Georgian lands.
 In 1315, he led the Georgian auxiliaries to suppress an anti-Mongol revolt in Asia Minor.

+Second reign (1318–1346)

-In 1319 supported in the Il-Khanate in helping crush the revolt of the Mongol commander Qurumushi, who was the military Governor of Georgia.
+From 1318, George V started his second reign.
+Until 1327, he ruled from Tiflis as Viceroy and ally of the Il-Khan Abu Sa'id, collaborating with the powerful Mongol minister Chupan.
+In 1319 George V supported the Il-Khanate in helping crush the revolt of the Mongol commander Qurumushi, who was the military Governor of Georgia.
 In 1320, he drove the marauding Alans out of the town Gori and forced them back to the Caucasus Mountains.

-Royal charter of King George V, 14th century.